compas/grasp/README.md

 | Per Jönsson               | per.jonsson@mau.se            |
 | Jacek Bieron              | jacek.bieron@uj.edu.pl        |

-Please contact one of these authors if you have questions
+Please contact one of these authors if you have questions.

 Supporters include: